antmicro/kenning/docs/source/kenning-api.md

 ## Measurements

-`kenning.core.measurements` module contains `Measurements` and `MeasurementsCollector` classes for collecting performance and quality metrics.
+The `kenning.core.measurements` module contains `Measurements` and `MeasurementsCollector` classes for collecting performance and quality metrics.
-`Measurements` is a dict-like object that provides various methods for adding the performance metrics, adding values for time series, and updating existing values.
+`Measurements` is a dict-like object that provides various methods for adding performance metrics, adding values for time series, and updating existing values.

-The dictionary held by `Measurements` needs to have serializable data, since most of the scripts save the performance results later in the JSON format for later report generation.
+The dictionary held by `Measurements` requires serializable data, since most scripts save performance results in JSON format for later report generation.

 ```{eval-rst}
 .. automodule:: kenning.core.measurements